dotnet/docfx/docs/designs/xref.md

             docs/b.json: |
                 {"conceptual":"<p>Link to <a href=\"a\">Title from v2</a></p>\n"}
         ```
+    - Define multiple UID with same value internally with overlapping versions, we should throw `moniker-overlapping` error.
+Because during the resolving, we would not know which one to choose from.
+        ```yaml
+            # v1: 1.0, 2.0, 3.0
+            # v2: 2.0, 3.0
+            # should throw `moniker-overlapping`
+            inputs:
+                docs/v1/a.md: |
+                ---
+                title: Title from v1
+                uid: a
+                ---
+                docs/v2/a.md: |
+                ---
+                title: Title from v2
+                uid: a
+                ---
+                docs/b.md: Link to @a
+            outputs:
+                .errors.log: |
+                    ["error","moniker-overlapping","Two or more documents have defined overlapping moniker: '2.0', '3.0'"]
+            ```
     - If the versions for this UID are from different products, take the highest one base on proudct name alphabetically, and we only consider the overlapping products
         ```yaml
         # v1: a-1.0, a-2.0, a-3.0